kharchenkolab/conos/README.md

 If your system configuration is making it difficult to install `conos` natively, an alternative way to get `conos` running is through a docker container.

-**Note:** on OS X, Docker Machine has Memory and CPU limits.
+**Note:** On Mac OS X, Docker Machine has Memory and CPU limits.
 To control it, please check instructions either for [CLI](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac/32834453#32834453) or for [Docker Desktop](https://docs.docker.com/docker-for-mac/#advanced).

 #### Ready-to-run Docker image